abs-sayem/windows_utility/reset_windows_password_if_forgotten.md

 # 🔑 Reset Your Windows Password If Forgotten

-*This note explains how to reset your Windows login password if you forget it — using a simple `cmd` trick.* [⚠️ `Use this only for your own PC or with permission!`]
+This explains how to reset your Windows login password if you forget it — using a simple `cmd` trick. [⚠️ `Use this only for your own PC or with permission!`]

 ---